harumuki/thorsten-hans.com/_posts/2015-05-06-when-electrons-window-settitle-keeps-you-driving-crazy.md

 ## Get it working the right (async) way

-`browser-window` isn’t exposing an event when a page has loaded.
-However, when revisiting the inner `WebContents` instance (exposed by the `webContents` property, you’ll find the `did-finish-load` event which can be used to safely set the window’s title after the page is being loaded.
+`browser-window` isn't exposing an event when a page has loaded.
+However, when revisiting the inner `WebContents` instance (exposed by the `webContents` property, you'll find the `did-finish-load` event which can be used to safely set the window's title after the page is being loaded.

 change the script to the following to get it working